 Her name, in Armenian, Takouhi [pronounced Ta-Koo-Hee], means, “queen”.
 Her mother wanted to name her Esther, after Queen Esther of the Old Testament, but her father suggested to name her Takouhi, after all, Esther was a queen.
 The name Takouhi is a popular Armenian name.

 Rev. Takouhi made her way out of Beirut through the mountainous roads of Lebanon into Syria.
-Through the airport in Damascus, she found her way out to Los Angeles, where she lived with her eldest sister, Silva and graduated from Armenian Mesrobian High School in 1986.
+Through the airport in Damascus, she found her way to Los Angeles, where she lived with her eldest sister, Silva, and graduated from Armenian Mesrobian High School in 1986.

 The rest is history…